vivekarza/HelloWorldSolution/README.md

 { "name": "Bob" }
 ```
 - Behavior:
-  - Adds new greeting if name doesn’t exist
+  - Adds new greeting if name doesnâ€™t exist
   - Updates message and timestamp if it does
 - Response: `Hello, Bob`